Js11252001/Js11252001/README.md

 I'm a Game Developer && Computer graphics Lover!
 - Interested in game development, computer graphics and game engine programming
 - Currently practising C++, OpenGL, C#, unity, and my goal is to be a game engine programmer.
-- Please check out the [website][blog] for more about my experience in programming, computer graphics, etc.
+- Please check out the [study notes][study notes] for more about my experience in programming, computer graphics, etc.

 ***